BenRGH/SoftEng_Proj/README.md

 All code is written in Visual Basic, to view the source code open _"Src>SEGame>SEGame.sln"_ in Visual Studio, or if you prefer, use your favourite editor to open the *.vb* files contained in the _"Src>SEGame>SEGame"_ directory.

-If you want to just play the game then you can find the most recent build in the *build* directory. !ADD THIS!
+If you want to just play the game then you can find the most recent build in the *build* directory.
 Controls are WASD and mouse left click.

 # Who?